thacherT1D/webdevstuff/Data_Structures__Algorithms/Hash_Tables.desc.md

 Instead hash tables sacrifice a tiny amount of speed in favor of conserving memory.
 They do this by allowing *collisions*, or assigning multiple key-value pairs to the same location in memory.

-When a collision occures there are a couple ways to go about handling it, Liner Probing or Chaining.
+When a collision occures there are a couple ways to go about handling it, Linear Probing or Chaining.

-#### Liner Probing
+#### Linear Probing

-With liner probing, when a collision occures the key-value pair will be assigned the next available block of slot in the hash table.
+With linear probing, when a collision occures the key-value pair will be assigned to the next empty block in the hash table.
-While this solution works, it creates less than optimum scenarios where data can *cluster* together on a hash table, making for O(n) assignment and lookup times.
+While this solution works, it creates less than optimum scenarios where data can *cluster* together on a hash table.
+These clusters, in a *worse case* scenario, make for O(n) assignment and lookup times.

 #### Chaining